swiss-avalanches/swiss-avalanches.github.io/extraction/index.md

 We developped a handful of methods to extracts the snow and danger regions from the color maps.

 - **grey removal**: looking at standard deviation of color channels for each pixel, we could threshold the greys and remove them from the original image,
-- **color projection**: due to the noise in the image or minor differences in the color tones, we had to project each pixel's color to the closest color in the reference key (with euclidean distance).
+- **color projection**: due to the noise in the image or minor differences in the color tones, we had to project each pixel's color to the closest color in the reference key (with Euclidean distance).
 - **mask clipping**: many images had different sizes or were centered differently.
 We created binary masks to remove the legend, the title and sometimes extra logos or noise.